NatumanyaGuy/sveltekit-quill/README.md

 ### Installation

-You can install the Svelte-Quill component library using npm:
+You can install the Sveltekit-Quill component library using npm:

 ```
-npm install svelte-quill
+npm install sveltekit-quill
 ```

 ### Usage